Cock Robin: Origin and meaning

-Although the earliest known record of the song is from the mid-eighteenth century, there is some evidence that it is much older.
-The death of a robin by an arrow is depicted in a 15th-century stained glass window at Buckland Rectory, Gloucestershire.
-The rhyme is similar to a poem, Phyllyp Sparowe, written by John Skelton about 1508, in which the narrator laments the death of his pet bird.
+The rhyme is also similar to a poem, Phyllyp Sparowe, written by John Skelton about 1508, in which the narrator laments the death of his pet bird.
 The use of the rhyme 'owl' with 'shovel' could suggest that it was originally used in older middle English pronunciation.
 Versions of the story appear to exist in other countries, including Germany.

 A number of theories have been advanced to explain the meaning of the rhyme: